Lee Lines was a small upstart manufacturing firm based in Miami, Florida that operated from 1975 to 1982 and was

 Lee Lines had ambitious plans for the future that included Standard gauge streamlined passenger cars of extruded aluminum construction similar to Lionel's

-'O' gauge #2500 series cars of extruded aluminum construction, as well as a GG-1 loco, a N&W J series loco, F-3 diesels, a B&O Dockside switcher, a box car, caboose,
+'O' gauge #2500 series cars of ribbed sided extruded aluminum construction, as well as a GG-1 loco, a N&W J series loco, F-3 diesels, a B&O Dockside switcher, a box car, caboose,

-Only 50 SP Daylight GS-4 Streamlined Standard gauge locomotives were produced by Lee Lines.
+Only 50 SP Daylight GS-4 Streamlined Standard gauge locomotives were produced by Dana Barlow's Lee Lines.
+And roughly half as many streamlined passenger cars were made.